OneIdentity/ansible-authentication-services/docs/CLIENT_JOIN.md

 Report generation variable defaults for all roles are set by variables in the `common role` and can be overriden for all roles by setting the appropriate `common role` variable.
 See [common role reports generation variables](./COMMON.md##ReportsGeneration) in `common role`.

-* `client_sww_reports_generate` enables report generation.
-Reports are generated at the end of a `client_sw` run for all hosts.
+* `client_join_reports_generate` enables report generation.
+Reports are generated at the end of a `client_join` run for all hosts.

     Default value is:
     ```yaml
     client_join_reports_generate: "{{ reports_generate }}"
     ```

-  Disabling report generation if not needed will increase the speed of the `client_sw` role.
+  Disabling report generation if not needed will increase the speed of the `client_join` role.

 * `client_join_reports_backup` enables backup of prior reports by renaming them with the date and time they were generated so that the latest reports do not override the previous reports.